-It took me until very recently to truly understand just how many people don’t know how to cook.
+It took me until very recently to truly understand how many people don’t know how to cook.
 When you know a subject well, it’s easy to forget that other people don’t.
-In fact, people have recently begun to pay me to cook dinner or lunch for them a few times a week.
+People have recently begun to pay me to cook dinner or lunch for them a few times a week.
 I had always assumed that if you can read a recipe, you can make that recipe, and it turns out that this isn’t quite the truth – although why this is true remains somewhat of a mystery to me.

-My husband argues that you have to have “the touch” and my customers state that you have to have “a talent”, but the things that I think are most important about cooking and baking are that you enjoy doing it.
-I believe that food tastes better when the cook likes food and likes preparing food… and you absolutely have to know how to plan ahead.
+My husband argues that you have to have “the touch,” but the things that I think are most important about cooking and baking are that you enjoy doing it.
+I believe that food tastes better when the cook likes food and likes preparing food.

 Here are some of my tips for planning and preparing meals as efficiently as possible:

 - Store your recipes in one place and work your way through one cookbook at a time.
-This is a tough one, because if you’re like most people, you have recipes on Pinterest, in cookbooks that you rarely use and in a few that you sometimes use, and recipes that you’ve torn out of magazines.
+This is a tough one because if you’re like most people, you have recipes on Pinterest, cookbooks that you rarely use, and in a few that you sometimes use, and recipes that you’ve torn out of magazines.
 Lately, I’ve been using Paprika to control my mess.

 - Consider organizing your meals by theme, such as Meatless Mondays, pasta Tuesdays, fish on Wednesdays, etc.